 National Parks & State Parks Parks in the Gatlinburg - Pigeon Forge Area

 A vacation in Gatlinburg amid the astonishing Great Smoky Mountains offers family fun, awesome things to do, shopping and, above all, breathtaking scenery.
 If you're looking for a place to escape the worries of daily life, this is the perfect place.

-- As the most visited of America's National Parks, the Great Smoky Mountains National Park features over 500,000 acres which include fishing, rafting, waterfalls, 800 miles of hiking trails, 10 campgrounds and fascinating plant and wildlife.
-Located in the Blue Ridge Mountains along the Tennessee / North Carolina Border, the park was established in 1934 in an effort to preserve the forests and wildlife of the area.
+- As the most visited of America's National Parks in Gatlinburg TN, the Great Smoky Mountains National Park features over 500,000 acres which include fishing, rafting, waterfalls, 800 miles of hiking trails, 10 campgrounds and fascinating plant and wildlife.
+Located in the Blue Ridge Mountains along the Tennessee / North Carolina Border, the Pigeon Forge National park was established in 1934 in an effort to preserve the forests and wildlife of the area.
 Nature lovers will be astounded by the various life found here, including more than 4,000 plant species, 130 different types of trees, 230 birds and 65 mammals.
 Everything from bears to eagles can be seen within the park and you'll experience sightseeing you won't find at any other Gatlinburg parks.

-- One of the most visited areas of the park is Cade's Cove.
+- One of the most visited areas of this Pigeon Forge State Park park is Cade's Cove.
 First settled by Europeans in 1818, the cove was used by the Cherokee Indians as a hunting ground.
 Today Cade's Cove offers a look into the history of the Tennessee Appalachian area through original structures built by the first settlers.
 Spend an entire day hiking through the forests surrounding the cove, taking you back in time with each step and each glimpse of an old cabin, schoolhouse or church.